 What do you need to know?

-With summer just around the corner, it is time to get ready to be outside enjoying the sunny weather.
-Most of us have specific things we want to do during the summer and being bitten by a spider is definitely not on that list.
+With summer just around the corner, it is time to get ready to enjoy the sunny weather outside.
+Most of us have specific things we want to do during the summer, and being bitten by a spider is definitely not on that list.
 Unfortunately, it can happen.
 What can you do to prevent yourself from getting a spider bite?
 How do you treat one?

 Black widow spiders are most recognizable by the red hourglass on the underside of their large, round abdominal area.
 It stands out clearly against their shiny black body.
 The central part of their body is about half-inch long, but, including their legs, they can be more than an inch long.
-Black widows are typically found throughout the United States, but most common in southern states.
-They like to live in sheds, garages, woodpiles and unused pots/gardening equipment.
-If you are bitten by a black widow, you will start having pain around the site of the bite within the first hour.
-Sometimes this pain can spread to your abdomen, back or chest.
-If you have pain in your abdomen, it can feel like a severe cramping sensation or make your muscles feel very rigid.
-Some people also have excessive sweating, chills, fever, body stiffness and nausea.
+Black widows are typically found throughout the United States but are most common in southern states.
+They like to live in sheds, garages, woodpiles, and unused pots/gardening equipment.
+If a black widow bites you, you will start having pain around the bite site within the first hour.
+Sometimes this pain can spread to your abdomen, back, or chest.
+If you have pain in your stomach, it can feel like a severe cramping sensation or make your muscles feel very rigid.
+Some people also have excessive sweating, chills, fever, body stiffness, and nausea.

-Brown recluse spiders can vary in coloration from yellowish tan to dark brown and have a dark violin-shaped marking on its back, which can be hard to see.
+Brown recluse spiders can vary in coloration from yellowish-tan to dark brown and have a dark violin-shaped marking on their back, which can be hard to see.
 The center part of their body is about a quarter-inch to three-quarters of an inch long.
-If you are able to see its eyes, you will notice that it has only six eyes (a pair in the front and a pair on both sides) versus a usual spider’s eight eyes (two rows of four in the front).
+If you can see its eyes, you will notice that it has only six eyes (a pair in the front and a pair on both sides) versus a usual spider’s eight eyes (two rows of four in the front).
 They are usually found in southern Midwest states and limited areas in the southern parts of the United States.
 Brown recluses like to live in areas where it is quiet and dark, which means they will be undisturbed.
 If they are outside, this is under rocks or in tree stumps.
-If they are inside, this can be in any cluttered area (especially basements or attics), behind bookshelves or dressers and in cupboards that aren’t used frequently.
-If you are bitten by a brown recluse, you will have pain at the site that will increase during the first eight hours after you were bitten.
-You could also have fever, chills and body aches.
-Usually the bite heals on its own over the next week.
+If they are inside, this can be in any cluttered area (especially basements or attics), behind bookshelves or dressers, and in cupboards that aren’t used frequently.
+If a brown recluse bites you, you will have pain at the site that will increase during the first eight hours after you were bitten.
+You could also have fever, chills, and body aches.
+Usually, the bite heals on its own over the next week.
 In some rare cases, the bite area can turn a deep blue/purple color with a red ring around it and turn into a large open ulcer (sore) that causes the skin around it to die.
-The ulcer stops growing within the first 10 days after the bite and can take months for it to heal completely.
+The ulcer stops growing within the first ten days after the bite and can take months for it to heal completely.

-Each person’s reaction to a spider bite depends on several factors, including the type of spider that bit you, the amount of venom they injected and how your body responds to the venom.
-Since most bites are not significantly harmful, the best way to treat a bite is to first wash it thoroughly with soap and water and, then, apply antibiotic ointment to prevent a secondary infection.
-It is helpful to apply cool compresses to reduce pain and swelling.
-If it is your arm or leg that was bitten, elevating the affected area will also reduce swelling.
-Taking over-the-counter pain medications, like acetaminophen or ibuprofen, will help to decrease the pain.
-It is important to monitor the bite site for any signs of secondary infection (redness, swelling, leaking pus) and, if it is a brown recluse bite, to watch for the development of an ulcer.
+Each person’s reaction to a spider bite depends on several factors, including the type of spider that bit you, the amount of venom they injected, and how your body responds to it.
+Since most bites are not significantly harmful, the best way to treat a bite is to first wash it thoroughly with soap and water.
+Then, apply antibiotic ointment.
+It’s helpful to apply cool compresses to reduce pain and swelling.
+If your arm or leg is bitten, elevating the affected area will also reduce swelling.
+Taking over-the-counter pain medications, like acetaminophen or ibuprofen, will help decrease the pain.
+It’s essential to monitor the bite site for any signs of secondary infection (redness, swelling, leaking pus).
+Watch for an ulcer if it’s a brown recluse bite.

-You should go to a doctor immediately if you know that you were bitten by a poisonous spider, you are unsure if you were bitten by a poisonous spider, if you were bitten and have severe pain, abdominal cramping or growing sore at the site and if you have any trouble breathing.
-When you go to the doctor, if possible, bring a picture of the spider or the actual spider (in a fully sealed container, preferably a clear one) with you in order to help with identifying it.
-If you were bitten by a black widow spider and having life-threatening symptoms, there is an anti-venom available, but it can cause serious reactions, so it is used in only the most extreme cases.
+You should go to a doctor immediately if you know that a poisonous spider bit you.
+Also, go to the doctor if you’re unsure if a poisonous spider bit you.
+If you’re having severe pain, abdominal cramping, a growing sore at the site, or any trouble breathing, it’s vital to be seen by a doctor.
+When you go to the doctor, if possible, bring a picture of the spider or the actual spider (in a fully sealed container, preferably a clear one) to help identify it.
+If you were bitten by a black widow spider and have life-threatening symptoms, there is an anti-venom available, but it can cause severe reactions, so it’s used in only the most extreme cases.
 If you have an ulcer from a brown recluse bite, your doctor will want to monitor it and treat it as necessary.
-Note: Very rarely are either type of bite deadly, but children are at a higher risk of death if they are bitten.
+Note: Very rarely are either type of bite deadly, but children are at a higher risk of death if they’re bitten.

-No one wants to get bit by a spider and that is why it is important to be aware of your surroundings, both inside and out.
+No one wants to get bit by a spider, so it’s essential to be aware of your surroundings, inside and out.
 By doing everything you can to decrease your chance of being bitten, you’ll be more likely to avoid it.
-In case you do get bit, now you know when to seek treatment.
+In case you get bit, now you know when to seek treatment.
 If you have any questions or concerns about spider bites, please speak with your doctor.
 If you would like more information, please visit the Medline Plus spider bite page at https://medlineplus.gov/spiderbites.html